Hungary 1-0 England: Szoboszlai penalty earns historic win

 Chances were at a premium in the first half, with Harry Kane sending one shot wide, Jordan Pickford making a couple of smart saves and Ádám Szalai's audacious effort from halfway going just past the post.

-Hungary started the second half well and were rewarded when substitute Reece James was adjudged to have fouled Zsolt Nagy and Szoboszlai fired home from the spot.
+Hungary started the second half well and were rewarded when substitute Reece James was adjudged to have fouled Zsolt Nagy.
+Szoboszlai fired home from the spot.

-England threw men forward but never really tested Peter Gulácsi and the game should have been sealed late on but András Schäfer fired over an empty goal after Pickford denied László Kleinheisler.As it happened: Hungary 1-0 England
+England threw men forward but never really tested Peter Gulácsi and the game should have been sealed late on only for András Schäfer to fire over an empty goal after Pickford denied László Kleinheisler.As it happened: Hungary 1-0 England

 Andy Clark, match reporter

 A richly deserved victory for Hungary against more illustrious opponents.
-Marco Rossi's men grew into the game, harried England incessantly, used the ball intelligently, and took their chance when it arose.
+Marco Rossi's men grew into the game, harried England incessantly, used the ball intelligently, and took their chance.
 Rossi talked pre-match of Hungary having earned the right to be in League A, and they've certainly proven that tonight.
-There's much to ponder for Gareth Southgate though.
+There's much to ponder for Gareth Southgate.
 His side started brightly, but lacked cutting edge.
 Better will be required from England in Munich against Germany on Tuesday.

 Reaction